V1p3rL0rd/linux_security_config/README.md

 ## Requirements

 - Ubuntu 20.04 or newer
-- RHEL 9 or newer
+- RHEL/AlmaLinux 9 or newer
 - sudo privileges to execute scripts

 ## Installation